 Using wood for a trellis might not be a problem if you want a temporary support structure for your plants.
 After the wood rots away, you can use the leftover material as mulch, or add it to your compost pile.

 Just make sure the wood is untreated if you put it in your compost pile!
 Treated wood contains chemicals that can leach into the soil and then into your plants.

-After a trellis rots, you can build a new one and put it in a new location.
-This is useful if you like to experiment with growing in different areas of your garden.
+After a trellis rots, you can build a new one and put it in another location.
+This is useful for crop rotation, or if you like to experiment with growing plants in different parts of your garden.